Lelia N. Hawkins

 PhD, Scripps Institution of Oceanography

-Air pollution and climate change are two of the major environmental crises of our time and students at Harvey Mudd are well-positioned to contribute to the body of knowledge informing policy on these issues.
-Specifically, research in my lab aims to address the general question, “How does air pollution affect climate and anthropogenic climate change?”
-To address this question, students work in one of four major areas:
+There has never been a more important time to study these linked phenomena.
+Students at Harvey Mudd College are well-positioned to contribute to the body of knowledge informing policy on these issues.
+Specifically, research in my lab aims to address the general questions, “What are the sources of PM?” and “How are air pollution and anthropogenic climate change interacting?”

 This work combines traditional analytical techniques with highly specialized equipment and statistical analyses to understand air pollution better.